adambarry/Home-Assistant-controlled-underfloor-heating/README.md

 ## Zone {number} disconnect
-The purpose of this automation is to register when a said actuator (wall plug) becomes uavailable to Home Assistant, e.g. if it's disconnected from the its power socket, and run the script to potentially stop the circulation pump (if no water circuts are open).
+The purpose of this automation is to register when a said actuator (relay) becomes uavailable to Home Assistant, e.g. if it's disconnected from the its power socket, and run the script to potentially stop the circulation pump (if no water circuts are open).

 Triggers:
 1. Add trigger: `Template`